solana-mobile/mobile-wallet-adapter/spec/spec.md

 ##### Description

 This method allows the dapp endpoint to request authorization from the wallet endpoint for access to [privileged methods](#privileged-methods).
-On success, it returns an `auth_token` providing access to privileged methods, along with addresses for all authorized accounts.
+On success, it returns an `auth_token` providing access to privileged methods, along with addresses and optional labels for all authorized accounts.
 It may also return a URI suitable for future use as an [endpoint-specific URI](#endpoint-specific-uris).
 After a successful call to `authorize`, the current session will be placed into an authorized state, with privileges associated with the returned `auth_token`.
 On failure, the current session with be placed into the unauthorized state.

 The returned `auth_token` is an opaque string with meaning only to the wallet endpoint which created it.
 It is recommended that the wallet endpoint include a mechanism to authenticate the contents of auth tokens it issues (for e.g., with an HMAC, or by encryption with a secret symmetric key).
 This `auth_token` may be used to [`reauthorize`](#reauthorize) future sessions between these dapp and wallet endpoints.